divyatiwari5/divyatiwari5.github.io/README.md

 **Senior Software Engineer - Consultant** | Remote | 2020 - 2022
 **Technologies**: React, Typescript, AngularJS, Redux, Jest, Storybook, Tailwind, Docker

+Carta Healthcare is a HealthTech startup that provides AI-powered data analytics and FHIR standard-driven data repository solutions.

+#### **WiseOR**
+WiseOR, a Carta product, optimizes Operating Room and Cath Lab resource allocation through prescriptive analytics, including block optimization, robot access, staff coverage, and contribution margins.
+- Led frontend initiatives individually using Angular and React technology.
-- Built features like the Anesthesia Scorecard Report, improving client reporting efficiency by 50%.
+- Built the Anesthesia Scorecard Report feature in a time-critical environment, improving client reporting efficiency.
-- Integrated React into Angular projects, scaling reports to 200+ pages.
+- Enhanced scalability by integrating React into a previously Angular-only project, delivering the Scorecard feature and scaling to a 200+ page report, improving client delivery speed by 50%.

+#### **Atlas/Compass**
-- Established CI/CD processes in Bitbucket, reducing deployment time from 2 hours to 30 minutes.
+- Implemented CI/CD processes in Bitbucket, reducing deployment time from 2 hours to 30 minutes through automation and increasing deployment frequency to nightly instead of daily.
-- Improved QA processes and release stability by introducing canary servers and release cycles.
+- Established a Canary server and release cycle for better QA testing, reducing regression issues by 30% and improving overall release stability.
+- Built features for certification from NCDR for CathPCI and Afib Registry, achieving certification 1 Sprint (2 weeks) ahead of schedule.

+#### **Company-wide Process Changes**
+- Introduced the A/B testing approach for analyzing different product features.
+- Proactively suggested and implemented product enhancements based on Amplitude reports, resulting in improved user satisfaction (Source: customer interviews).
+- Advocated and introduced a coverage diff pipeline in the CI/CD process, increasing unit-test code coverage by 35% (47% to 64%) and reducing bugs by 75% (based on JIRA analysis).
+- Temporarily led the QA team to establish a better QA process for the Product and Engineering team.

 ### [Advanced Non-Linear Technologies Limited](https://everydayseries.com)
 **Lead Software Engineer, Fullstack** | Hybrid, Delhi | 2018 - 2020
 **Technologies**: React, Angular, Ionic, Redux, Node.js, Android (JAVA), Docker, Cypress, Vercel

-- Led a team of 5, delivering end-to-end product development for Antelligent, Labguide, and Cultyvate.
+- Led a small and highly efficient team of 5 to deliver end-to-end product development for **Antelligent**, **Labguide**, and **Cultyvate**.
-- Implemented microservice architecture, increasing release frequency with reduced downtime.
+- Implemented microservice architecture by isolating app functionalities into multiple modules, increasing release frequency in production and reducing system-wide downtime.
-- Built RESTful APIs and Android apps, enabling significant cost savings and operational efficiency.
+- Designed and built RESTful APIs for multiple products, including Antelligent, Labguide, and Cultyvate.
+- Advocated for and developed CI/CD processes, introducing unit tests for multiple products to improve quality and reliability.

+#### **Antelligent**
+- A community-driven platform for connecting, growing, and learning, which later evolved into **Everyday Series**, an AI collaboration platform.

+#### **Labguide**
+- A digital guide to help participants navigate Innovation Lab events.
+- Achieved significant savings in operating costs by enabling digital operations, reducing physical printing requirements, and lowering dependency on manual processes.

+#### **Cultyvate**
+- An IoT-powered farming solution that delivers high-quality crop outputs and focuses on smart irrigation.
+- Designed and developed an Android app to manage farmers, their farmlands, and crops, streamlining agricultural operations.

 ### Civil Machines Technologies Private Limited
 **Lead Software Engineer, Frontend** | NOIDA, India | 2016 - 2018